Let0oro/cloudinary-test-gamesAndConsoles-RTC/README.md

 - **MongoDB & Mongoose**: NoSQL database and ODM for data management.
 - **Multer**: Middleware for handling `multipart/form-data`, which is primarily used for uploading files.
 - **Cloudinary**: Cloud service for storing and managing images.
-- **bcrypt**: Library for hashing passwords, used in user authentication.
 - **dotenv**: Module for loading environment variables from a `.env` file into `process.env`.